mian-muhammad/dsa/README.md

 - `npm run start` - Start an already-built server.
 - `npm run csv` – Will generate the CSV of the metadata from your course.
 Note you may have to run build first, depending on your csvPath.

-## Analytics

-By default this doesn't generate any analytics.
-If you are creating a Frontend Masters course and would like a weekly report of analytics, contact me (Brian Holt) and I'll give you a snippet to drop on your page (though fair warning, I will also have access to your data, if that bothers you.)

-Otherwise I'm pretty pleased with [Simple Analytics](referral.simpleanalytics.com/brian) (this is a referral link, free month for me and free month for you); I've been using them for my courses personally.

 ## License

 The **code** is this repo is licensed under the Apache 2.0 license.